M-traces in (non-unimodular) pivotal categories: Preliminaries

-When $\cat$ is pivotal the projective and injective objects coincide (e.g.\ see \cite[Lemma~17]{GPV}).
+When $\cat$ is pivotal the dual of a projective object is again projective and, hence, projective and injective objects coincide (see \cite[Lemma~17]{GPV} or \cite[6.1.3]{EGNO}).
 Thus in this case $\Proj(\cat)$ is also the class of injective objects of $\cat$.
 The projective cover of an object is unique up to non-unique isomorphism, if it exists.
 We say $\cat$ has \emph{enough projectives} if every object in $\cat$ has a projective cover.

-We call $\cat$ \emph{locally-finite} if, for every pair of objects $X,Y$ in $\cat$, $\Hom_{\cat}(X,Y)$ has a finite length composition series as a $\kk$-module.
-If $\cat$ is a locally-finite tensor category, then, for example by \cite{Kra}, an indecomposable projective object $P$ has a unique simple quotient (which we call the \emph{head} of $P$), a unique simple subobject (which we call the \emph{socle} of $P$), and $\End_{\cat}(P)$ is end-nilpotent.
+We call a \kt category $\cat$ \emph{locally-finite} if, for every pair of objects $X,Y$ in $\cat$, $\Hom_{\cat}(X,Y)$ has a finite length composition series as a $\kk$-module and if every object has finite length.
+If $\cat$ is also pivotal, then the projective cover of a simple object, $P$, is indecomposable and has a unique simple subobject which we call the \emph{socle} of $P$ (see \cite[Remark 6.1.5]{EGNO}).
 By definition, $\cat$ is \emph{unimodular} if the socle of the projective cover of $\unit$ is isomorphic to $\unit$.